Veterans Counselor Careers

 The majority of veterans counselors work for veterans’ health centers, like VA hospitals and clinics.
 They may also be employed by community health facilities, social service offices, and mental health clinics.
 Veterans counselors might also be employed at general hospitals and psychiatric hospitals as well.

-What Are the Necessary Education Requirements For a Veterans Counseling Career?
+What Are the Education Requirements to Become a Veterans Counselor?

 |Education Requirements||Education Length||Available Programs|